Alan-Murphy91/crime-in-vancouver/README.md

 As per guidelines I used python's Flask library to establish a connection with the MongoDB 'mongod' instance running in my terminal to serve the 'view' of the app.
 I initially ran into difficulty with this connection as I was served an error that I could not have a mix of inclusion and exclusion in the projection.
-I had to re-check the database and discovered that I was trying to import another 'id' field in the data which I didn't see in my initial CSV file used to import the data to MongoDB.
+I had to re-check the database and discovered that I was trying to import another 'id' field in the data which was hidden in my initial CSV file used to import the data to MongoDB.
 This data is non JSON serializable hence
 I was receiving the error.

 Aside from preparing the app route functions for my imported CSV file I was also able (with some help from stack overflow) to use flask to export my GEOJSON file for use in